ben2022lo/AnoDDPM/README.md

 # AnoDDPM: Anomaly Detection with Denoising Diffusion Probabilistic Models using Simplex Noise

 This is an adaption of the official implementation of AnoDDPM.
+We perform experience on [TenGeoP-SARwv (Wang Chen, 2018)](https://www.seanoe.org/data/00456/56796/) in order to detect oil spill

 The original code was written by [Julian Wyatt](https://github.com/Julian-Wyatt) and is based off the [Guided Diffusion Repo](https://github.com/openai/guided-diffusion) and a fork of